JonathanMEdwards/subtext10/doc/language.md

 ### TODO: Nested links
-Links can target nested series, linking to a path of IDs.
-Reflecting links can cross multiple layers of containing series.
+Links can target nested arrays, linking to a path of IDs.
+Reflecting links can cross multiple layers of containing arrays.
 Cardinality constraints are specified seperately for each level of nesting.

 ### TODO: link updates and referential integrity